UNDP-Accelerator-Labs/Financial-inclusion-toolkit/3_Save/ssd.md

  - Community mobilizer/local partner.
 This implementing partner, most likely a CSO, will have deep community ties so it can lead the community immersion, mobilize the community, and conduct financial literacy training.
  - Interpreter.
 The interpreter will ease communications between the implementing team and the community, if needed.
  - Technical counterpart.
-A software developer who has soft skills and understands the community.
+A software developer who has soft skills and understands the community will build the product.
  - Research team.
 These research volunteers can document insights. [double check]
  - Data analyst.
 The data analyst will design the survey tools and process the data collected.
  - Technical Support.
 The technical support lead will support the project lead. [double check]

 **Context**.
 In remote areas along borders, making payments is often a struggle, banks are inaccessible, and access to finance and financial services is nonexistent.
 Many communities in rural settings use sanduks, or community savings groups, to pool money and safeguard it from wildfires.
 Similarly, at the border of South Sudan and Sudan, crossborder traders often send money to Khartoum through Cairo for the purchase of their goods.
 This extends the amount of time it takes to get their goods delivered.

 An "analog-to-digital savings" experiment was launched to explore innovative ways to address these challenges.
-The theory of change was that by digitalizing sanduks, group members in communities would keep their communally pooled funds safe, enable access to emergency funds for social needs, such as paying school fees and medical bills, and build digital financial profiles that would enable members to solicit loans from financial service providers.
+The theory of change was that by digitalizing sanduks, group members in communities would keep their communally pooled funds safe, provide access to emergency funds for social needs, such as paying school fees and medical bills, and build digital financial profiles that would enable members to solicit loans from financial service providers.
 The initial focus of the experiment was on women's financial inclusion, and cross-border traders were later added.

 The series of steps taken to execute this experiment included the following: